Anastasiadms/Late-Risk-Delivery-Prediciton/README.md

 3) Identify and interperet the most influential features contributing to late deliveries using explainable tools.
 4) Suggest a practical solution that can reduce delivery delays.

+# Why This Project Is Relevant

+Logistics is a critical part of many industries, and delayed deliveries directly impact customer satisfaction and operational cost.
+This project demonstrates my ability to solve a real-world classification problem, optimize model performance, and deliver business-ready insights that can help companies make better decisions with data.

 # What I did
 - Cleaned and transformed the dataset.
 - Created relevant features that may help the classification.